virtual-world-framework/vwf/docs/persistence_in_vwf.md

 ---

-## Open Design Questions
+## Saving and Restoring Instances and Time

-- What should the URL be to load an application?
+- The timestamp should be saved along with the instance.
-- What should we call a *save state* of an application instance?
-What should we call the *process* of creating a save state?
-Other suggested terms are "version", "historical state", "breadcrumb", or just "save".
-- What's in the state of an application and what's out?
-- If we save the timestamp of the state for an instance, should we set the time to that timestamp when we load the application?
-What ramifications does that have?
-- Should functions in the `vwf_view.admin` namespace be able to manipulate other that the one that is currently running?
+- Time should be restored to the saved value when the instance is loaded.
-- Currently we're persisting save states to disk at `/documents`.
-Is that the best place?
-Is that the best name?

 ## Naming Instances

 - No spaces, dots, or slashes to prevent clobbering resources served up by the application server.

 ## Alternative Persistence Stores

-Currently, using the filesystem, but should be able to support databases, etc. Should be configurable by application developer.
+Currently, using the filesystem, but should eventually be able to support databases, etc. Should be configurable by application developer.